wyupup/TLMLDA/README.md

 # TLMLDA
 ## Ablation experiments of TLMLDA
-this project include two ablation experiments (TLMLDA_α & TLMLDA_M), complete experiments and more details coming soon.
+This project currently consists of two ablation experiments (TLMLDA_α & TLMLDA_M), complete experiments and more details coming soon.
 The results of the ablation experiments are as follows： Algorithm | E—>B | B—>E | E—>C | C—>E | B—>C | C—>B
 :-----:|:-----:|:-----:|:----------:|:----:|:-----:|:--------:|